Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 ## Understanding your output files

 Your job will typically generate a number of output files.
-Firstly, there will be job output and error files with names indicated in the job script
+Firstly, there will be job output and error files with names indicated in the job script.
-- often involving the submitted job name and the job number assigned by the scheduler.
+Often these involve the submitted job name and the job number assigned by the scheduler.
 These will generally be found in the same folder that the job script was submitted from.
 In a successful job, the error file should be empty (or only contain system specific, non-critical warnings) whilst the output file will contain the screen based HemeLB output.